jperkel/mymanuscript/manuscript.md

 Table: The first 26 Fibonacci numbers
 {#tbl:tbl1}

-We can also display those data graphically, as shown in Figure @fig:fig1.
+Figures are indicated by `fig:figure-identifier`.
+For instance, a graphical representation of the data in Table @tbl:tbl1 is shown in Figure @fig:fig1.

 ![The first 26 Fibonacci numbers](images/fibonacci.jpg){#fig:fig1}

 ## Methods

-To contribute to this document, check out this [tutorial video](https://manubot.org/docs/getting-started.html).
-Then:

-1. Log into GitHub.
-(If you do not have an account, create one.)
+To create or contribute to a Manubot project, you will need to be logged into GitHub.
+If you do not have an account, create one.

+### Creating a new Manubot project
+1. Create a new Manubot project by cloning the [Manubot `rootstock` repository](https://github.com/manubot/rootstock) and following the instructions in the repo's [`setup.md` file](https://github.com/manubot/rootstock/blob/master/SETUP.md).
+2. Add text to your project's [`content` directory](https://github.com/manubot/rootstock/tree/master/content).
+3. Push those changes to GitHub.
+Manubot will then compile and publish the document online in both HTML and PDF formats.

+### Contributing to an existing Manubot project
-2. Go to this document's underlying [GitHub repository](https://github.com/jperkel/mymanuscript).
+1. Go to this document's underlying [GitHub repository](https://github.com/jperkel/mymanuscript).
-3. Navigate to the `content` subdirectory.
+2. Navigate to the `content` subdirectory.
-4. Click any document file to open it (these are the files whose names begin with numbers, eg `00.front-matter.md`, `01.abstract.md`, ...).
+3. Click any document file to open it (these are the files whose names begin with numbers, eg `00.front-matter.md`, `01.abstract.md`, ...).
 In the gray bar above the document text is a toolbar; select the pencil icon to edit the file.
 Make your suggested changes.
-5. At the bottom of the page, where it says "Propose file change", add an informative message and optional comment.
+4. At the bottom of the page, where it says "Propose file change", add an informative message and optional comment.
 Click "Propose file change".
-6. In the next web page, entitled "Comparing changes", you will see your proposed changes.
+5. In the next web page, entitled "Comparing changes", you will see your proposed changes.
 Click "Create pull request".
-7. You're done!
+6. You're done!

+This [tutorial video](https://manubot.org/docs/getting-started.html) demonstrates the process.

 ## References {.page_break_before}